Copyright© 2016 by Ernest Bywater

 Following on from their poolside discussion Anna starts making arrangements with Sophia for the November wedding of Mo and Lou.
 When Anna raises the matter Sophia isn’t surprised because Mo had spoken to her months earlier than he’d spoken to Anna.
 The only oddity about the wedding is the bride isn’t involved in the plans or told about them until after her final exam in May.

 Lou’s last exam is on a Wednesday morning and Mo has approval to skip training today, but only because he’s allowing the PR people to send the cameras along.
-He’s in the car park waiting beside Lou’s car when she walks up to it with a few friends.
+He’s in the parking lot waiting beside Lou’s car when she walks up to it with a few friends.

 Seeing Mo standing beside her car waiting for her has Lou smiling.
 Her classmates take a moment to meet Mo before heading for their own cars.
 Once the two are alone Mo gets out a ring box while saying, “Lou, do you want this now or do I need to hold on to it until we have dinner on Monday?”
 She frowns at him so he opens the box to show the diamond engagement ring.